Mercury-HPC/Mercury-HPC.github.io/_posts/2018-11-02-libfabric.markdown

 <hr/>
 ### Aries `gni`

-Performance is measured between two Haswell nodes on Nersc's [cori](http://www.nersc.gov/users/computational-systems/cori/) system using the interface `ipogif0` with uGNI v6.0.14.0.
+Performance is measured between two Haswell nodes (debug queue in exclusive mode) on Nersc's [cori](http://www.nersc.gov/users/computational-systems/cori/) system using the interface `ipogif0` with uGNI v6.0.14.0.
 The following plot shows the RPC average time compared to `ofi+tcp` when using one single RPC in-flight: